Thomas-stac/Titanic-data-analysis/README.md

 ---

-## 🔍 Sample Outputs
+## 🔍 Sample outputs

-### Survival Rate by Gender
+### Survival rate by gender

 | Gender | Total Passengers | Survivors | Survival Rate (%) |
 |--------|------------------|-----------|-------------------|
 | Male   | 577              | 109       | 18.89            |
 | Female | 314              | 233       | 74.20            |

-### Decision Tree Metrics
+### Decision tree metrics
-- Training Accuracy: **99%**
+- Training accuracy: **99%**
-- Testing Accuracy: **82%**
+- Testing accuracy: **82%**
-- Optimal Tree Depth: **3**
+- Optimal tree depth: **3**

 ---

-## 🖥️ Key Code Snippets
+## 🖥️ Key code snippets

-The complete code for this project is available in the **notebook attached to this page**.
+The complete code for this project is available in the notebook attached to this page.
 Please refer to the notebook for a detailed view of the code used for data cleaning, feature engineering, model training, and visualization.

 ---

-## ✨ Relevance to the i-CITY AI Platform Development
+## ✨ Relevance to the i-CITY AI platform development

 This project demonstrates a range of skills and techniques directly relevant to the development of the **i-CITY AI Platform** modules:

-1. **Data Handling and Automation**:
+1. **Data handling and automation**:
-   - **Titanic Project**: Extensive preprocessing of missing values, categorical data encoding, and dataset transformation using automation pipelines.
+   - **Titanic project**: Extensive preprocessing of missing values, categorical data encoding, and dataset transformation using automation pipelines.
    - **i-CITY**: Skills applied to automate analytics for system usage and quality assessments, ensuring robust and efficient data flows.

-2. **Development of Intelligent Systems**:
-   - **Titanic Project**: Designed and optimized a **Decision Tree Classifier**, showcasing experience in building and fine-tuning AI models.
-   - **i-CITY**: Demonstrates readiness to develop advanced systems like RAG (Retrieval-Augmented Generation) for the platform.

-3. **Visualization and Insights Communication**:
+2. **Visualization and insights communication**:
-   - **Titanic Project**: Created clear visualizations for survival trends and decision paths, aiding stakeholder understanding.
+   - **Titanic project**: Created clear visualizations for survival trends and decision paths, aiding stakeholder understanding.
    - **i-CITY**: Valuable for presenting analytics insights, enhancing system quality monitoring, and designing user-friendly dashboards.

-4. **Interface with APIs and Modular Design**:
+3. **Interface with APIs and modular design**:
-   - **Titanic Project**: Modular code design for data cleaning, analysis, and model evaluation.
+   - **Titanic project**: Modular code design for data cleaning, analysis, and model evaluation.
    - **i-CITY**: Skills transferable to API connectivity, ensuring seamless integration of platform modules.

-5. **Security and Compliance**:
-   - **Titanic Project**: Ensured ethical handling of sensitive data while implementing robust machine learning workflows.
-   - **i-CITY**: Reflects an understanding of data protection and security standards, essential for the AI platform.

-6. **Routing and Task Assignment**:
+4. **Routing and task assignment**:
-   - **Titanic Project**: Data-driven decision-making through automated survival classification.
+   - **Titanic project**: Data-driven decision-making through automated survival classification.
    - **i-CITY**: Foundational knowledge to create routing systems for automated agent task assignments.

 By combining expertise in data preprocessing, machine learning, and insights visualization, this project underscores my ability to contribute effectively to Staizen’s **i-CITY AI platform** development.